vCard | LinkedIn

 Kim Pepper, a lawyer in Hicks Morley’s Toronto office, advises and represents clients on a wide variety of labour and employment issues.
-Kim works with public and private sector employers as well as employers in the not-for-profit sector to assist them in effectively managing all aspects of their human resources.
+Kim works with employers in the public and private sectors as well as employers in the not-for-profit sector to assist them in effectively managing all aspects of their human resources.

 Kim regularly advises clients on matters including the negotiation and drafting of employment agreements and executive contracts, attendance and performance management, collective agreement administration, human rights and accommodation and discipline and dismissal.

 Kim has successfully represented clients in various civil and administrative proceedings including labour (rights) arbitrations, civil actions for wrongful dismissals, employment standards proceedings, applications before the Human Rights Tribunal of Ontario and the Canadian Human Rights Commission and unjust dismissal proceedings under the Canada Labour Code.

 Kim brings a practical and client-focused approach to her advice and representation.
 She understands that issues and decisions relating to employees need to be informed by the organization’s vision and values and always with a view to achieving an outcome which balances cost, risk and strategic objectives.

 Financial Services Government Ministries & Agencies (Federal and Provincial) Manufacturing Media & Communications Non-profit Organizations Technology

 Canadian Legal Lexpert® Directory (2023)

 Labour Relations (Repeatedly Recommended)